|

 previous pageful of headers is displayed.
 The latter two forms

-of z command may also take a numerical argument meaning the
+command may also take a numerical argument meaning the

 number of pages to skip before displaying the headers.
 For